sjmisina/sufs_up/README.md

 Analysis yeilded these specific findings:

 * June is a warmer month with the data's low temperature of only 64&deg;F and a pleasant average temperature of 75&deg;F
-* December is cooler month with a ten-year low temperature of 56&deg;F, the low average at 69&deg;F
+* December is a cooler month with a mult-year low temperature of 56&deg;F, the low average at 69&deg;F
-* Hawaii's average temperature when solely reflected in June and December results, varies 3.5&deg;F between these two sample months
+* Hawaii's average temperature when solely in view of June and December results, varies 3.5&deg;F between these two sample months

 ### Summary